Deep SPI: Safe Policy Improvement via World Models: Experiments: Evaluation on the Atari Learning Environments

-Each experiment on the environments from ALE presented have ben conducted across $3$ seeds for each algorithm, and we reported the median as well as the interquartile range (IQR; $40$-$60\%$).
-For the histograms presenting the relative improvement of an algorithm w.r.t.~a baseline, we formally compute the improvement as $\frac{\textit{score} - \textit{score}_{\textit{baseline}}}{\abs{\textit{score}_{\textit{baseline}}}}$ and we use the maximum median human normalized score as the metric to compare in each environment.
-See next page for a comparison of each of the algorithms (average episodic return) per environment, along training steps.
+In this section, we present additional figures to highlight statistics and the performance of our algorithm, \texttt{DeepSPI}.
+Fig.~\ref{fig:deepspi-relative-improvement} presents the relative improvement of \texttt{DeepSPI} w.r.t.~PPO (Fig.~\ref{fig:deepspi-relative-improvement}).
+We formally compute the \emph{relative improvement} as and we use the maximum median human normalized score as the metric to compare in each environment.
+See next page for a comparison of each of the algorithms (average episodic return) per environment, across training steps.
+We report the median and interquartile range ($25$--$75\%$) for each environment.
 Recall that one training step corresponds to gathering four Atari frames in the environment.

-\section{Hyperparameters}
+\paragraph{Transition and reward losses.} In the main text, we stated that the transition loss achieved by \texttt{DeepSPI} is, in general, lower than for \texttt{DeepMDPs}.

+We elaborate here on the statistical significance of this claim.
+First, as for the human normalized score, we provide in Fig.~\ref{fig:aggr-trans-rew} aggregate metrics for the transition and reward losses.
+This analysis already reveals that there is no statistically significant difference between the capacity to predict rewards between the two algorithms.
+We take a closer look at the transition loss.

+For each environment $i$, we summarize the transition loss of \texttt{DeepSPI} and \texttt{DeepMDP} by scalars $\ell_i^{\text{SPI}}$ and $\ell_i^{\text{MDP}}$, and form paired differences $d_i = \ell_i^{\text{SPI}} - \ell_i^{\text{MDP}}$.
+The reported mean difference $\bar d = \frac{1}{n}\sum_i d_i = -0.1381$ therefore means that, on average across environments, \texttt{DeepSPI}’s transition loss is about $0.14$ units lower than \texttt{DeepMDP}’s.
+To quantify uncertainty on this average effect, we use a paired bootstrap: we resample the $n$ environments with replacement, recompute $\bar d^{(b)}$ for each bootstrap sample $b = 1,\dots,B$, and form the 95\% confidence interval as the 2.5th and 97.5th percentiles of $\{\bar d^{(b)}\}_{b=1}^B$.
+The resulting interval $[-0.2226, -0.05907]$ lies entirely below zero, which under the usual frequentist interpretation provides strong evidence that the true mean gap in transition loss is negative (\texttt{DeepSPI} better) rather than a consequence of sampling noise.

+The paired Wilcoxon signed-rank test \citep{Wilcoxon1992} further supports this conclusion without invoking normality of the $d_i$: it ranks the absolute differences $|d_i|$, assigns each rank the sign of $d_i$, and uses the signed rank sum as a test statistic for the null hypothesis $H_0 : \mathrm{median}(d_i) = 0$.
+We obtain a very small two-sided $p$-value $p = 6.6\times 10^{-4}$ indicating that observing differences this systematically negative would be extremely unlikely if \texttt{DeepSPI} and \texttt{DeepMDP} had the same typical transition loss.

+Finally, the aggregates of Fig.~\ref{fig:aggr-trans-rew} provide a complementary robust view: the interquartile mean (IQM) of transition loss is lower for \texttt{DeepSPI} than for \texttt{DeepMDP}, indicating that \texttt{DeepSPI} improves not only the mean performance but also the performance on the central bulk of environments.
+Taken together, the negative mean difference with a 95\% confidence interval that excludes zero, the significant Wilcoxon test, and the lower IQM all consistently indicate that \texttt{DeepSPI} achieves statistically significantly lower transition loss than \texttt{DeepMDP} across Atari.

+\subsection{Hyperparameters}